jslefche/sem_book/docs/07-Latent_variables.md

 ## [1] 0.7040515
 ```

-The error variance has decreased from 0.704 to 0.632 relative to the linear model, again, as a consequence of removing the measurement error in $x$.
-So, by incorporating the error in $x$ into our model, we have improved our estimate of the relationship between $x$ and $y$ *and* therefore decreased the unexplained variance.
+The error variance has decreased from 0.704 to 0.632 relative to the linear model, again, as a consequence of removing the measurement error in $x$ in the predictions of $y$ and improving our estimate of the true relationship between the two.

 ## Latent Variables in *lavaan*